 Biography

-Mary R. Lamb is professor and chair of English at Clayton State University.
+Mary R. Lamb is Professor of English and Associate Dean of the College of Arts and Sciences at Clayton State University.
+She was a USG Executive Leadership Fellow in 2022-23.
+The Peer Academic Mentoring Program she co-developed won the 2022 Regents’ Momentum Year Award for Excellence in Teaching and Curricular Innovation for the University System of Georgia.
 From 2008-2017, she was director of first-year writing at Clayton State, where she instituted ePortfolio assessment.
-From 2000-2008, she was a lecturer and then senior lecturer at Georgia State University in the department of English and served as assistant director of lower division studies.
-Before completing her Ph.D. in English, she taught at Henry County High School in McDonough, GA and Decatur High School in Decatur, GA.
-She was awarded the Clayton State University Tommy Clonts’ University Professorship for teaching, scholarship, and dedication to improving public education.
-She was on the founding and governing board, and now serves on the advisory board, of The Museum School of Avondale Estates, a DeKalb County K-8 charter school, awarded the top charter school in the state 2019r, by GCSA.
+From 2000-2008, she was a lecturer and senior lecturer at Georgia State University in the department of English and served as assistant director of lower division studies, where she mentored Graduate Teaching Assistants and developed curriculum and policy.
+She held the Clayton State University Tommy Clonts’ University Professorship 2014-16 for her dedication to improving public education.
+She was on the founding and governing board, and now serves on the advisory board, of The Museum School of Avondale Estates, a DeKalb County K-8 charter school, awarded the top charter school in the state 2019, by GCSA.

 Education